4.3. Hash, Lookup and Dictionary¶

 This idea is illustrated here:

-Each key in the member map
+Each key in the member map implements the Key interface.

-is an object we create to wrap
+A KeyHolder is an object we create to wrap

-the key received by PyDict.put
+the key received by PyDict.put,

-so it may participate in a Map.Entry<Key, Object>
+so it may participate in a Map.Entry<Key, Object>.

-We must also wrap the argument to PyDict.get
+We must also wrap the argument to PyDict.get,

-so that we may search map
+so that we may search map with it.

 The code for these two methods is simply: